 - Be polite: Chances are, whatever problem you are having is not the direct fault of the person you’re speaking to.
 No matter who ends up being at fault (you, them, a computer somewhere, a mysterious Internet gremlin) for the issue that you are having, you’ll get a faster and more helpful response if you don’t begin by making the person who truly wants to help you defensive.
 Being rude, swearing at them or yelling at them sets everybody off on the wrong track.
 Take it from me, tech support is on your side and they want to help you to the best of their ability.
 And, those calls are most likely recorded – ours are – meaning that if you’re rude, swearing or yelling at an agent, their manager will know about it.

 - Constructive feedback is always welcome: One last thing.
-Customer Support mangers always encourage feedback from our customers so that they know what their team is good at, and what they need to improve on.
+Customer Support managers always encourage feedback from our customers so that they know what their team is good at, and what they need to improve on.
 There’s always multiple ways to provide feedback.
 Choose what is most comfortable to you.
 Here at WinMagic, we have two ways you can provide feedback to us.
 One is the anonymous customer service surveys that get e-mailed to you when your case is closed.
 I encourage them to fill them in and leave some comments in as we really do read every single comment and share them inside WinMagic.
-The other way to leave us feedback is to email us at firstname.lastname@example.org as that allows us to directly respond to your feedback.
+The other way to leave us feedback is to click here and contact us.

 So in summary: Follow the right processes for your level of support enablement.
 Be prepared with details of your issue.
 Be courteous.
 Provide feedback to help us continually improve our customer support.